frenzymadness/specfile_generator/README.md

 # specfile_generator

-Proof of concept of generator for RPM specfiles from (enhanced) pyproject.toml files.
+Proof of concept of generator for RPM specfiles from (enhanced) [pyproject.toml files (PEP 518)](https://www.python.org/dev/peps/pep-0518/).
 If this approach of rebuilding PyPI packages in RPM form will work, files in `pyproject_toml_files` may become a part of upstream projects or can be maintained as patches for upstream pyproject.toml files.

 ## Dependencies